pryv/dev-site/src/customer-resources/audit-setup.md

 ## Support

-If you have any question regarding auditing, check out our [forum](https://support.pryv.com/hc/en-us/community/topics) or ask a question at [support@pryv.com](mailto:support@pryv.com).
+If you have any question regarding auditing ask a question at [support@pryv.com](mailto:support@pryv.com).

 ## Performance